Back to Blog

 Zero Trust architectures are designed with the assumption that a breach has already occurred or will occur.
 This means segmenting the network, encrypting all traffic (even internal), and continuously monitoring for anomalous behavior.
 If an attacker gets in, they should find themselves in a very small box with nowhere to go.

-There is a dangerous misconception that cyberattacks primarily target large enterprises.
+There is a dangerous misconception that cyberattacks only matter for large enterprises.
 The data tells a very different story:

-• 43% of cyberattacks target small businesses (Verizon Data Breach Investigations Report)
+• 43% of cyberattacks target businesses with fewer than 1,000 employees (Verizon Data Breach Investigations Report)

-• 60% of small businesses close within six months of a cyberattack (National Cyber Security Alliance)
+• 60% of businesses that suffer a major cyberattack struggle to recover (National Cyber Security Alliance)

-• The average cost of a data breach for SMBs is $2.98 million (IBM Cost of a Data Breach Report)
+• The average cost of a data breach is $4.45 million (IBM Cost of a Data Breach Report)

 Implementing Zero Trust: A Practical Roadmap

 You do not need to overhaul your entire infrastructure overnight.
 Zero Trust is a journey, not a destination.
-Here is how SMBs can start:
+Here is how any business can start:

 Step 1: Identify Your Protect Surface